1

 “The fish species!”

 “It's a long curtain school” Diode stated bluntly, as if to say is there any need to even think about it?
-“Meaning it's a thin, rope-like school that rises and falls before it flattens out again — it can't be anything other than surfers.”
+“Meaning it's a thin, rope-like school that crests and crashes before it flattens out again—can't be anything but surfers.”

 Terra remained quiet.
-She thought the same.
-Although it wasn't difficult to infer, there were actually three other possible species.
+She thought they were surfers, too.
+Although it wasn't a difficult inference to make, it actually could have been one of three other species.

-“And since those are surfers,” Diode continued, “They migrate at a much higher speed than the anchovies.
-So, they might look like they're staying put, but in reality, they're either coming straight at us or getting further away.”
+“And since those are surfers,” Diode continued, “They migrate much faster than the anchovies.
+So, they might look like they're staying put, but in reality they're either coming straight at us or getting further away.”

 “The latter, I think!
 They're getting harder and harder to see!”

-You are at a disadvantage chasing a school of fish — is what the saying meant.
-The net should be at the fish's destination, and their current location was the complete opposite — it was awful.
+You are at a disadvantage chasing a school of fish—is what the saying meant.
+The net should be at the fish's destination, and their positioning was the complete opposite.
+It was awful.

 “Chasing while towing is out of the question, but they’ll scatter if we get ahead of them.”

-With air resistance substantially reducing ship's speed as the net deployed, it would be easy for the school to escape.
-Taking another route to set up an ambush could also fail, as chances were high the fish would scatter the moment they noticed the approaching threat.
+With air resistance substantially reducing the ship's speed as the net deployed, it would be easy for the school to escape.
+Taking another route to set up an ambush could also fail, as there was a good chance the fish would scatter the moment they noticed the approaching threat.

 “We’ve got no choice but to trawl from below and toss our lines up quickly.
 We could get two hai with a single line, and we should be able to do that three times.”

-“That could work too, but-” Terra interjected, licking her lips before continuing.
-“Could you fly straight ahead, just below the school at full speed?
+“That could work too, but–” Terra interjected, licking her lips before continuing.
+“Could you fly straight ahead at full speed, just below the school?
 I'd like to deploy a purse seine.”

 Diode's eyes widened, almost toddler-like.
 “A purse seine.”